- Who We Are

 Anne Brodsky (Membership & Awards), University of Maryland, Baltimore County

 I am one of the three Members-At-Large on the SCRA Executive Committee, and my responsibilities are for activities related to membership and awards.
 On the membership side I work closely with Victoria, SCRA’s AD and representatives from the organization that helps us professionally manage member data bases, etc. on initiatives and outreach that will enhance and increase SCRA membership.
 On the awards side I also work with Victoria to manage the nominations, committee creation and review work, vetting, announcing, and presentation of the SCRA awards.
-I am also a member of the SCRA Strategic Planning work group and their I'm working most closely with Chris Keys on growing and enhancing the experience of our members.
+I am also a member of the SCRA Strategic Planning work group and there I'm working most closely with Chris Keys on growing and enhancing the experience of our members.

 Chiara Sabina, Penn State - Harrisburg